 After the College Cost Reduction and Access Act diverted subsidies away from student loan companies, federal loan servicers and private lenders gradually phased out discounts for prompt payments.

 Lenders also offered these discounts in the form of principal balance reductions, account credit, cash and rebates.
-A rate reduction, however, is the most valuable because it’s a permanent change to your account, resulting in continued savings.
+A rate reduction, however, is the most valuable because it’s a permanent change to your account.
+It yields continued savings.

 Nowadays, it’s more difficult to find this perk among lenders.
 MPower Financing is an exception, offering a 0.50% reduction on your interest rate after six months of prompt payments.
-From your seventh monthly payment on forward, your rate would fall, creating potentially significant savings.
+From your seventh monthly payment on, your rate falls, creating potentially significant savings.

 Whether you’re seeking a private student loan or are considering student loan refinancing, ask lenders about whether they offer on-time payment discounts.
 It could be one factor that helps you choose the best lender for your repayment.